rusili/AC-Android/lessons/classes-part1/classes-revisited/README.md

 ## Objectives
 * Participants will describe what a class is
 * Participants will describe what an object is
-* Participants will instantiate their own classes and objects
+* Participants will write their own classes, and instantiate their own objects from classes

 ## Resources
 * [Video: Classes and Objects](www.youtube.com/watch?v=OHw2t8BaIUg)